filchristou/julia/doc/src/devdocs/ast.md

   * `linetable`

-    Another debuginfo that this was derived from.
-If `def` is not a Symbol, then it replaces the current function for metadata.
-The codelocs line number also becomes an index into this codelocs instead of being a line number itself, as described below.
+    Another debuginfo that this was derived from, which contains the actual line numbers, such that this DebugInfo contains only the indexes into it.
+This avoids making copies, as well as makes it possible to track how each individual statement transformed from source to optimized, not just the separate line numbers.
+If `def` is not a Symbol, then that object replaces the current function object for the metadata on what function is conceptually being executed (e.g. think Cassette transforms here).
+The `codelocs` values described below also are interpreted as an index into the `codelocs` in this object, instead of being a line number itself.

-  * `edges` : Vector of the unique DebugInfo for every inlined function
+  * `edges` : Vector of the unique DebugInfo for every function inlined into this (which recursively have the edges for everything inlined into them).

   * `firstline` (when uncompressed to DebugInfoStream)